 The pregnancy rate (Pearl Index [PI]) in women 18 to 35 years of age was 2.92 pregnancies per 100 women-years of use (95 percent confidence interval 1.94 – 4.21), based on 28 pregnancies that occurred after the onset of treatment and extending through the 7 days following the last dose of Lo Loestrin Fe.
 Cycles in which conception did not occur, but which included the use of backup contraception, were not included in the calculation of the PI.
 The PI includes women who did not take the drug correctly.

 Lo Loestrin® Fe (norethindrone acetate and ethinyl estradiol tablets, ethinyl estradiol tablets and ferrous fumarate tablets) is available in blister cards (dispensers) containing 28 tablets:

 NDC 0430-0420-14 Cartons of 5 blister cards (dispensers)

 NDC 0430-0420-60 Cartons of 30 blister cards (dispensers)

 Each blister card (28 tablets) contains in the following order:

-- 24 white, round (active) tablets imprinted with “WC” on one side and “530” on the other and each containing 1 mg norethindrone acetate and 20 mcg ethinyl estradiol.
+- 24 blue, round tablets (active) imprinted with “WC” on one side and “421” on the other and each containing 1 mg norethindrone and 10 mcg ethinyl estradiol

-- 4 brown, round (non-hormonal placebo) tablets imprinted with “PD 622” on one side and each containing 75 mg ferrous fumarate.
-The ferrous fumarate tablets do not serve any therapeutic purpose.
+- 2 brown, round tablets (non-hormonal placebo) imprinted with “WC” on one side and “624” on the other and each containing 75 mg ferrous fumarate

 16.2 Storage Conditions